codefellows/seattle-code-301n24/curriculum/class-07/README.md

 ## Overview

-Today we will continue to work with third-party APIs to request data.
-Part of being a software developer involves continuous improvement and refactoring of the code base.
-We will discuss how and when to refactor our code today.
+Today we will build our own custom express server in node.js.
+We will server our front end static files and dive more deeply into the WRRC.

 ## Daily Plan